Bhidauni

 Bhidauni is a village and Gram panchayat of two villages, Kewat Nagla and Bhidauni officially known as Bhidauni Bangar located between the Yamuna river and Yamuna Expressway in the Mat Tehsil of Mathura district, Uttar Pradesh, India.
 It is situated approximately 45 kilometers (28 miles) away from Mathura City, on the Raya Road connecting via Mant to Naujheel Road.

 History

-Bhidouni village is located in the foothills of the Yamuna, and its topography is reminiscent of a telenuma.
-Historically, in the 19th century, the village was identified as Dambar Baghel, owing to its reputation as a miscreant's village in Mathura district.
-In the present day, the region is marked by active sand mines and landfills.
+Bhidauni is a large village and gram panchayat in Nauhjheel Block of Mant Tehsil in Mathura district, Uttar Pradesh.
+It is situated near the Yamuna river and is part of the Braj region.
+The village developed as an agricultural settlement and later gained importance due to its proximity to the Yamuna Expressway.
+Nearby Surir became a local commercial centre for villagers.

 Geography

 At an average elevation of 189 meters (600 feet), Bhidauni is situated just 2 kilometers (1.2 miles) away from the Yamuna Expressway, also known as the Taj Expressway, which connects Agra to Greater Noida and Delhi.